 Emergency Preparedness for Parents

 One never knows when an emergency or disaster will occur.
 Does your child care program have a plan in place to help ensure your children are safe and secure if disaster strikes?
 If not, we encourage you to have a conversation with your provider regarding the need to have a disaster plan in place.
-Resources are available (see Resources, top right) to help providers formulate a plan.
+Resources are available (see Resources list, this page) to help providers formulate a plan.
 To help ensure the safety of your children, ask your provider the following questions:

 - Are all staff familiar with the emergency preparedness plan?